nelvadas/helidon-polyglot-demo/README.md

-# Helidon MP Polyglot Demo
+# Helidon Polyglot Microservice Demo

 Sample Helidon MP project that includes multiple REST operations with various implementations languages  to showcase GraalVM Polyglot features.
 The application provides an Helidon Microservices that enables users to visualize a Covid-19 evolution in France, This application relies on data provided by the French National Health Agency ( Santé Publique France).